Trans man: Terminology

 The umbrella term trans is a shortening of both transgender and transsexual, and describes anyone whose gender identity does not align with their assigned sex.
-Trans men who transition are commonly referred to as female-to-male (FTM or F2M).

 The term transsexual originated in the medical and psychological communities, and is generally considered a subset of transgender, although the two are not always interchangeable.
 It predominantly describes people with medically diagnosed gender dysphoria, and who desire to permanently transition to the opposite sex via sex reassignment therapy.
 Many trans people prefer the labels transgender or trans, considering them more inclusive and less stigmatizing.
 However, others, such as Buck Angel, reject the label of transgender.
 The GLAAD media reference guide advises against describing people as transsexual, except for individuals who explicitly identify as such.

-Transmasculine (sometimes clipped to transmasc) is a broader term for all trans individuals with predominantly masculine identities or gender expression, and includes trans men as well as non-binary people who were assigned female at birth and may have a identity that is partially masculine but not entirely male.
+Transmasculine (sometimes clipped to transmasc) is a broader term for all trans individuals with predominantly masculine identities or gender expression, and includes trans men as well as non-binary people who were assigned female at birth and may have an identity that is partially masculine but not entirely male.

 The alternate spelling transman is sometimes used interchangeably.
 However, like transwoman, it is often associated with trans-exclusionary views which hold that trans men are distinct from men, and thus require a separate word to describe them.
 For this reason many transgender people find the spelling offensive.

+Another common term for trans men is female-to-male (FTM or F2M), but this is considered outdated by some, in part because it confuses sex and gender, or because someone may be nonbinary and lie somewhere on the spectrum between the two extremes, neither of which accurately describes them.

 Transitioning

 Originally, the term trans men referred specifically to female-to-male transsexual people who underwent hormone replacement therapy (HRT) or sex reassignment surgery (SRS), or both.
 The definition of transition has broadened to include theories of psychological development or complementary methods of self-acceptance.
-Many of those who identify as transgender may face gender dysphoria.
+Many of those who identify as transgender face gender dysphoria.

 Transsexual and transgender men may seek medical interventions such as hormones and surgery to make their bodies as congruent as possible with their gender presentation.
 However, many transgender and transsexual men cannot afford or choose not to undergo surgery or hormone replacement therapy.

 Many who have not undergone top surgery choose to bind their breasts.
 There are a few different methods of binding, including using sports bras and specially made binders (which can be vest-type, or wrap-around style).
 Tape or bandages are often depicted in popular culture.

 Some trans men might also decide to pack, to create a phallic bulge in the crotch of clothing.
 However, this is not universal.
 Trans men who decide to pack may use anything from rolled up socks to specially made packers, which resemble a penis.
 Some packers are also created for trans men to be able to urinate through them (stand-to-pee, or STP, devices), or for sexual penetration or other sexual activity (known as "pack-and-play").

 Transitioning might involve some or all of the following steps: